ruim-jlu/ruim-jlu-site/content/publication/2022_tvcg_zhou/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "*IEEE Transactions on Pattern Analysis and Machine Intelligence, 2021* (CCF-A类期刊, IF=16.389)"
+publication: "*IEEE Transactions on Visualization and Computer Graphics (TVCG), 2022* (CCF-A类期刊, IF=5.226) "
-publication_short: "*IEEE TPAMI, 2021*"
+publication_short: "*TVCG, 2022*"

 abstract: []

 # Summary.
 An optional shortened abstract.
-summary: We introduce VGSNet to jointly learn a multimodal feature representation of 2D image, 3D shape geometry and structure so that both geometry and structure details can be reconstructed from a single-view image.
+summary:  We introduce an end-to-end learning framework for image-to-image composition, aiming to seamlessly compose an object represented as a cropped patch from an object image into a background scene image.

 tags: []